jgstylez/meant2grow/docs/HOW_TO_ACCESS_PLATFORM_ADMIN.md

 3. **Click "Sign In"** on the landing page

-4. **Enter your platform admin email** in the email field
+4. **Enter your platform operator email** in the email field

 5. **Enter any password** (password validation is not implemented yet, so any password will work)

 6. **Click "Sign In"**

-7. **You should be redirected to the Platform Admin Dashboard**
+7. **You should be redirected to the Platform Operator Dashboard**

-## Step 3: Verify You're on the Platform Admin Dashboard
+## Step 3: Verify You're on the Platform Operator Dashboard

-When you successfully log in as a platform admin, you should see:
+When you successfully log in as a platform operator, you should see:

 - **Dashboard Header**: "Platform Admin Dashboard" with a globe icon (🌐)
 - **Description**: "Manage platform-wide content, resources, and settings"
 - **Special Cards**:
   - Platform Resources card
   - Platform Admin Settings card
-- **Navigation Menu**: Should show platform admin-specific options
+- **Navigation Menu**: Should show platform operator-specific options

+**Note:** Platform operators do NOT have automatic access to "Mentors Circle" or "Mentees Hub" chat groups.
+They must be explicitly invited to these groups if access is needed.

 ## Troubleshooting